Below you’ll find a little more about each of our current governors:-

 Ben understands the importance of education, after struggling with his own growing up.
 Spending lots of time at hospitals and dental practices due to having a double cleft lip and palette.
 Missing lots of school impacted his learning but now strives to get the most out of all educational possibilities he can and is keen to help children get the most from their education.

-Outside of work, he likes to get outdoors as much as possible, whether hiking, cycling, or surfing, he’s a firm believer that all time spent doing activities that challenge you is important for well-being and mental health.
+Outside of work he likes to get outdoors as much as possible, whether hiking, cycling or surfing, he’s a firm believer that all time spent doing activities that challenge you is important for wellbeing and mental health.

 Colin Somers (Co-opted Community Governor)

-Colin was co-opted on the board of Governors in 2022, Colin has lived in the Holme Valley for most of his adult life he is currently living in Holmbridge.
+Colin was co-opted the board of Governors in 2022, Colin has lived in the Holme Valley for most of his adult life he is currently living in Holmbridge.

-Colin worked in the engineering industry all his working life latterly in Human Resource Management, his senior-level position covered all aspects of HR and included environment, health, and safety management in this role he spent time working in many countries across the world.
-Colin is now retired from this role and has recently relinquished his non executive board memberships in apprentice training and as a pension trustee and director, he still helps out at a local food bank as a volunteer.
+Colin worked in the engineering industry all his working life latterly in Human Resource Management, his senior level position covered all aspects of HR and included environment, health and safety management in this role he spent time working in many countries across the world.

 Colin believes in the power of education for the benefit of all in the community and feels privileged to serve on the governing board of New Mills schools.